GaloisInc/smaccmpilot-build/README.md

 # [SMACCMPilot Build][smaccmpilotbuild]

-An umbrella repository which organizes all of the dependencies required to build the SMACCMPilot project.
+An umbrella repository which organizes all of the submodules for the SMACCMPilot project, and provides a development environment as a Vagrant VM.

 ## Information